-i) A student shall be promoted from III to IV year only if he acquires the academic requirement of a minimum of 50% credits up to third year second semester as shown below.

-1. Two regular and two supplementary examinations of II year I semester, irrespective of whether the candidate takes the examination or not.

-- 2. Two Regular and one supplementary examinations of II year II semester, - $\ensuremath{\mathsf{3.One}}$ regular and one supplementary examinations of III year I semester - 4.
-One regular examination of III year II semester,
+- i) A student shall be promoted from III to IV year only if he acquires the academic requirement of a minimum of 50% credits up to third year second semester as shown below. - 1.
+Two regular and two supplementary examinations of II year I semester, - 2.
+Two Regular and one supplementary examinations of II year II semester, - 3.
+One regular and one supplementary examinations of III year I semester - 4.
+One regular examination of III year II semester, irrespective of whether the candidate takes the examination or not.